dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

    > $ cd ~/dbt-projects/jaffle_shop
 ```

 7. Create a dbt_cloud.yml in the root project directory.
-The file is required to have a `project-id` field with a valid [project ID](#glossary):
+The file is required to have a `project-id` field with a valid [project ID](#glossary).
+Enter the following three commands:

 ```bash
 > $ pwd